Janie, 9th And Passyunk

 Summertime in Philadelphia.
 I thought I’d never return….I hadn’t set foot since my son was three.
 That was twelve years ago, and when I returned it was like slipping on an old and comfortable robe, smelling of home, safety and familiarity mixing with the edgy reality of life in Center City, and all of it scented with freshly baked bread, and fried onions, and garlic and fresh grass and The Reading Terminal.

 When I walked through my temporary neighborhood in South Philadelphia ( I was there for one month to circumvent an apartment situation in New York) I was surrounded by memory.
 It was profoundly absorbing, and I found that I was at first feeling very detached from the city.
 That initial feeling very soon disappeared, and in its place I found an intense feeling of security.

-When I saw Janie one morning on 9th Street, seated on a red metal bench outside Cafe Crema near Geno’s Steaks in the Italian Market, I was immediately and completely captivated by her intensity and her state of lone solitude.
+When I saw Janie one morning on 9th Street, seated on a red metal bench outside Cafe Crema near Geno’s Steaks in the Italian Market, I was immediately and completely captivated by her intensity and her singularity, a kind of enforced solitude, at once mutually agreeable and tremendously melancholy.
 She sat, eyes closed, holding a wooden rosary and locked in prayer.